Chris Lewis MBACP (Accred.)

 Training, qualifications & experience

-I have a Postgraduate Diploma in Integrative Counselling from London Metropolitan University, a Postgraduate Diploma in CBT at Royal Holloway University, a Diploma in Integrative Supervision from CPPD and a Certificate in Integrative Psychosexual Therapy from the Centre for Psychosexual Health .
+I have a Postgraduate Diploma in Integrative Counselling from London Metropolitan University, a Postgraduate Diploma in CBT at Royal Holloway University, a Diploma in Integrative Supervision from CPPD and a Diploma in Integrative Psychosexual Therapy from the Centre for Psychosexual Health .
 I have also taken part in continuing professional development to develop my skills around a range of issues e.g. substance misuse, anger, relationships, working with gender and sexual minorities, trauma.

 Apart from my private practice, I work within an NHS psychological therapies team and I have previously worked for counselling services in the voluntary sector .
 I have also worked for organisations supporting young people, people with alcohol problems, victims of crime and older people.